InfinityHub/FE2D_forEM/docs/source/index.rst

    .. literalinclude:: /MT2D_3layer (example 1)/FWD_input.dat

-As we can see, a general rule is that any texts after "#" are considered as comments.
-The information in the file is listed in a "**Name Value**" format: "**Name**" is the parameter name recognized by the code and is not allowed to change; and "**Value**" is the value of that parameter.
+As we can see, a general rule is that any texts after "#" (shown here), "%", or "!" are considered as comments.
+The information in the file is listed in a "**Name Value**" format: "**Name**" is the parameter name recognized by the code and is not allowed to change (it is also case-sensitive); and "**Value**" is the value of that parameter.
 There should be at least a space between "**Name**" and "**Value**".
+There can also be white spaces before "**Name**".

-This special file in the above example has five string parameters (i.e., parameter value should be a string) and all parameter names are case-sensitive:
+This special file in the above example has 4 string parameters (i.e., parameter value should be a string) and all parameter names are case-sensitive:

    * ``input_path``: the path for all other input files defined here, for example, the file ``modelling_parameter.in`` defined as the value to the parameter   ``input_modelling`` should be found using this path.
    * ``input_modelling``: its value is a file name; that file contains general modelling parameters and their values.